 1. Cassava Pone (Yuca Cake)

-Also known as Yuca Cake, this is a delightfully sweet and moist pastry made from the cassava root, pumpkin, coconut, cinnamon, and ginger.
+Also known as Yuca Cake, this Dominican delightfully sweet and moist treat is made from the cassava root, pumpkin, coconut, cinnamon, and ginger.
 If you haven’t heard of cassava before, it’s a root vegetable similar to the potato, native to South America.

 This cake’s texture is very particular, as it is not only dense and rich but also very gummy.
 However, the center is gooey and sweet with a toasty hint from the caramelized edges.
 Give this popular Caribbean comfort food a try if you want something new but simple.